oslego/oslego.github.com/src/about/about.md

 </div>
 <div id="post">

 I'm not keen on job titles, but, for easy reference, you can put me in the web developer bucket.

 As a free-range web developer at [Adobe](http://www.adobe.com), I get a lot of flexibility to work on various cutting-edge tools and web technologies.
 I thrive in environments where I have the autonomy to pick the right solutions, explore and learn.

-## What I do
+What I do

 I enjoy working with JavaScript, HTML and CSS to build effective solutions to real problems.
-While I prefer client-side web development, I do not shy away from meddling on the server-side.Â
+While I prefer client-side web development, I do not shy away from meddling on the server-side.

 Follow me on Twitter [@razvancaliman](https://twitter.com/razvancaliman) if you want to know what grabs my attention from time to time.